Meteor-Community-Packages/meteor-collection-extensions/README.md

 ## Usage

-The following code recreates [this section of code](https://github.com/dburles/mongo-collection-instances/blob/master/mongo-instances.js#L4-L12) of the `dburles:collection-instances` using `Meteor.addCollectionExtension(fn)` thereby eliminating the need to monkey-patch the `Mongo.Collection` constructor:
+The following code recreates [this section of code](https://github.com/dburles/mongo-collection-instances/blob/master/mongo-instances.js#L4-L12) of the `dburles:mongo-collection-instances` using `Meteor.addCollectionExtension(fn)` thereby eliminating the need to monkey-patch the `Mongo.Collection` constructor:

 ```js
 var instances = [];